milanaryal/milanaryal.github.io/src/_posts/2022-11-09-mac-keyboard-shortcuts.md

 Keyboard shortcuts are keys or combinations of keys that provide an alternative way to do something that you’d typically do with a mouse, trackpad, or other input device.
 If you are trying to take a screenshot or screengrab, see [How to take and annotate screenshots](https://support.apple.com/kb/HT201361){:rel="nofollow"}.

+To improve your productivity, here’s the list of essential keyboard shortcuts in Mac:

 - **Command-X**: Cut the selected item and copy it to the Clipboard.
 - **Command-C**: Copy the selected item to the Clipboard.
 This also works for files in the Finder.
 - **Command-V**: Paste the contents of the Clipboard into the current document or app.
 This also works for files in the Finder.